 Mark Barsoum, Director of the Center for Teaching and Learning

 Liz Brigham, Director of the Hurt Hub for Innovation & Entrepreneurship

 Joseph Ewoodzie, Associate Professor of Sociology and Vann Professor of Racial Justice

 Thomas Greene, Director of International Student Programs

-Gaylena Merritt, Associate Director for Fellowships & Experiential Learning
+Gaylena Merritt, Director of Fellowships

 Naomi Otterness, Director of Education Abroad